Cheapest Broome County Heating Oil Price History

 Propane vs. Natural Gas vs. Heating Oil: Broome Home Heating Fuel Comparison

-Households have a host of fuels that can be used when it comes to heating.
-Natural Gas is the preferred choice in Broome, used by 4,725,574 or 61% of residents.
+Homeowners have a variety of fuels that can be used when it comes to heating.
+Natural Gas is the most popular choice in Broome, used by 4,725,574 or 61% of residents.
 The next most popular primary heating fuel for Broome households is Electricity, used by 1,365,710 homes (18%).
-The rest of the homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+The other homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Broome County Residential Primary Home Heating Fuel (in Number of Households)